NoamAdept/aTotallyNormalGradebook-/README.md

 ## 🎮 How to Play / Hack the System

-### SPOILER ALERT: IF YOU WANT TO SOLVE THE CHALLENGE ON YOUR OWN DON't RESS PLAY
+### SPOILER ALERT: IF YOU WANT TO SOLVE THE CHALLENGE ON YOUR OWN DON'T PRESS PLAY